 The warranty is excellent – three years.

-Best Feature: Wet or Dry Vacuuming / Long Hose
+Best Features: Wet or Dry Vacuuming, Comes with a Long Hose

 There are shop vacuums and then there is Shop-Vac.
 Shop Vac is the brand name that got there first, in 1965, and created a memorable product name that overshadows its competitors.
 This is just like how Kodak changed the camera industry and the way Zip-Lock bags and Kleenex are practically a generic term.